CPJPRINCE/opex_manifest_generator/README.md

 # Generate with MD5 and SHA-256 Hash
 opex_generate "/path/to/folder" -fx MD5 SHA-256

-# Generate with SHA-512 for PAX - PAXes can be zipped or a folder titled '.pax'
+# Generate with SHA-1 for PAX-aware processing (-pax / --pax-flag)
-opex_generate "/path/to/paxfolders" -fx SHA-1 --pax-fixity
+opex_generate "/path/to/paxfolders" -fx SHA-1 --pax-flag

 # Generate with MD5 and SHA1 for PAX
 opex_generate "/path/to/paxfolders" -fx MD5 SHA-1